7 Effective Home Remedies to Help a Constipated Dog: Our Vets Explain

 • Give your dog chicken or beef broth: it will help increase your dog’s water intake and help move more fluid into your dog’s colon thus making them poop quicker (learn more about broths for dogs, or check out the Amazon listing below).

-• SUPPORTS JOINT HEALTH: Every serving of Brutus Bone Broth for dogs is infused with Glucosamine and Chondroitin to support healthy hips and joints in all dogs including puppies and older dogs.
+• SUPPORTS JOINT HEALTH: Every serving of Brutus Bone Broth for dogs is infused with Glucosamine and Chondroitin to support healthy hips and joints in its dog sauce flavor for puppies and older dogs.

 3. Add canned pumpkin to your dog’s meal (1-to-4 tablespoons of pumpkin)

 Canned pumpkin is a great source of fiber and most dogs really like it.
 Offer them a couple of tablespoons or more depending on their size.
 This means plain pumpkin, not pumpkin pie filling.
-We simply recommend canned pumpkin:
+We simply recommend canned pumpkin, such as this one below:

 You can also use pumpkin treats or bites, including the following products listed on Amazon: